 Reducing consumption starts by monitoring usage.
-For organisations we have successfully arranged contracts on behalf of are giving access to our Energy Desk Platform.
-Northern Gas and Power’s Energy Desk offering is a powerful, web based platform designed to help organisations monitor, control and ultimately save on their energy consumption and costs.
-Typically, by monitoring and making minor adjustments, you could reduce your consumption, costs and emissions by 10 – 18% on average, based on information gathered from existing Energy Desk Users.
+ClearVUE’s Alpha.
+Lite, Alpha.
+PRO and IoT devices offer powerful, web based platform’s and next-gen hardware designed to help organisations monitor, control and ultimately save on their energy consumption and costs.
+Typically, by monitoring, analysing the data and then making minor adjustments to how you consume energy, you could reduce waste, cut your emissions, costs and consumption by up to 40%, based on case studies from the Carbon Trust.
+Clearvuesystems.com

 In real-terms the cost of energy has increased by 10-12% between 2011 and 2012.
 The price you pay for your energy is dependent on several things.
 About half of your bill is the wholesale cost of gas and electricity, but there is also the cost of distribution, transmission charges, government tax (VAT), environmental costs and meter provision – as well as your energy company’s supply costs and profit.
 Higher gas prices have been the main driver of increasing energy bills over the last eight years.
 As the graph below shows, Britain enjoyed a period of falling gas prices until 2004/05.
 This is the year that Britain first imported more gas than it produced itself.
 Becoming more reliant on imported gas has meant that British gas prices have become increasingly influenced by global events, especially those that affect the oil prices as often European gas prices are linked to the oil price.
 Other main drivers are increased wholesale prices and Government Charges.
 However, the UK has enjoyed relatively low energy prices compared to the rest of Europe.